 After her diagnosis, Mum went back home to England.
-She always said she wanted to die in London and she wanted to be buried with her mum.
+She always said she wanted to die in England and she wanted to be buried with her mum.

 I remember being further saddened by my Dad’s behaviour at this time.
 He had to arrange for my mother’s remains to be moved from the South of England to the North of England.
 I don't really know but I imagine it went by train.
 And then her body would have been transported by road to the cemetery.
-I remember him calling into my Auntie Nellie and Uncle Jesse’s, who lived just across the road from the cemetery and he was bitterly complaining, "They didn't do anything to bloody help me, blah, blah, blah," which is typical of my father.
+I remember him calling into my Aunty Nellie and Uncle Jesse’s, who lived just across the road from the cemetery and he was bitterly complaining, "They didn't do anything to bloody help me, blah, blah, blah," which is typical of my father.
 And I remember thinking, "Yeah, what did you do for our family in England for the past so many years?
-Several people were laid to rest in that time while in Australia and unable to help.
+Several people were laid to rest in that time while you were in Australia.
 So you've not been around to give them a helping hand with anything either."

 All Grown Up

 After we first migrated to Australia, we came back to England for a while - every one of us.
 Before long, I decided to go back to Australia.
 The only problem was that I couldn't migrate.
 I had to pay my own fare, which was a princely sum back in those days.
 I had to get a second job in order to pay for the ticket.
 Even with the added income it took me a couple of years to raise the funds.
 The second job I took on was at Lyme Hall in Derbyshire.
 I used to look after the car park.
 There was a caravan and they used to put that in the car park.
 I would sell tea and coffee there.